Most Used Categories

 The Columbia University study said it uncovered evidence that a sophisticated manipulation technique called “wash trading” has significantly inflated betting volume on the online gambling platform Polymarket.

-For example, Polymarket allows users to bet on the 2028 Democratic nominee for president.
+For example, Polymarket allows users to bet on the 2028 Democratic presidential nominee.
 The platform showed that more than $15 million has been bet on LeBron James to be the nominee.
 Chelsea Clinton, to name another example, has allegedly seen nearly $20 million in bets.

-These figures were allegedly inflated.
-Inflated trading volume could lead consumers to make decisions based on fake information, resulting in financial harm.
+Inflated trading volume could lead consumers to make decisions based on false and misleading information, resulting in financial harm.
 The study authors did not suggest that Polymarket itself was responsible for the wash trading.

 Polymarket Fees

 You must give Polymarket 2% of your profit.
-Like rival Kalshi, users of Polymarket can expect a negative rate of return.
+Like rival Kalshi, Polymarket users can expect negative returns.

-In November, Polymarket announced that its U.S.-facing gambling site will also operate with a fee of 0.01 cents per one-dollar contract traded.
+In November, Polymarket announced that its U.S.-facing gambling site would also charge a fee of 0.01 cents per one-dollar contract traded.

-That equates to a 0.01% fee, which is lower than Kalshi.
+That equates to a 0.01% fee, which is lower than Kalshi, but still enough to make you lose money on Polymarket over the long term.

 Why Polymarket is Different Than Stocks

 Prediction markets are zero-sum, as your gain is someone else’s loss — a loss that could cause serious harm to their life.
-Platforms like Polymarket can hurt society and are not legit tools for growing an economy.
+Gambling sites such as Polymarket can hurt society and are not legitimate tools for growing an economy.

 Moreover, being able to “sell early” doesn’t magically turn gambling into investing.
-On Polymarket, you don’t own a productive or legit asset.
-You’re betting on a market resolution rule defined by the platform.
+On Polymarket, you don’t own a productive or legitimate asset.
+You’re betting on a market-resolution rule set by the platform.

 The gambling platform is distinct from an equity that you can hold as a business grows (and potentially receive dividends).